martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 end
 ```

-The call to `#register` can be made from anywhere in your codebase, but obviously you will want to ensure that it is done before requiring your model classes: indeed, Marten will make the compilation of your project fail if it can't find the field type you are trying to use as part of a model definition.
+The call to `#register` can be made from anywhere in your codebase, but obviously, you will want to ensure that it is done before requiring your model classes: indeed, Marten will make the compilation of your project fail if it can't find the field type you are trying to use as part of a model definition.

 ## Subclassing existing model fields